ilozada/GenomeContent/README.md

 Two files are required by `GenomeContent`, the **genome sequence in fasta** format (with the file extension: **faa**, **fas**, **fna** or **fasta**), and the **annotation file in General Feature or Transfer Formats** (with the file extension: **gtf**, **gff** or **gff3**) where the coordinates of the protein-coding genes are described.
 There are two versions of the GFF file format in general use: GFF v2 (created by the Sanger Institute) and GFF v3 (created by the Sequence Ontology Project).
 Both versions have a number of differences to consider.

-**GFF2** represents one nesting level of features and only two-level feature hierarchies, such as: transcipt → exon, so that `GenomeContent` identifies in the “group filed of hierarchies” the name and ID numbers of the “CDS” feature coordinates that come from the same gene.
+**GFF2** represents one nesting level of features and only two-level feature hierarchies, such as: transcipt → exon, so that `GenomeContent` identifies in the “group field of hierarchies” the name and ID numbers of the “CDS” feature coordinates that come from the same gene.
 The GTF format is a refinement of GFF2 and is sometimes referred to as GFF2.5.
 PROBLEM IN ALTERNATIVE TRANSCRIPTS.

 **GFF3** supports arbitrarily many hierarchical levels and  three-level feature hierarchies, such as: gene → transcript → exon.
 The top level is a feature of type "gene" which bundles up the gene's transcripts and regulatory elements.
 Beneath this level are one or more transcripts of type "mRNA".
 This level can also accommodate promoters and other cis-regulatory elements.
 At the third level are the components of the mRNA transcripts, most commonly CDS coding segments and UTRs.
 This example shows how to represent a gene named "EDEN" which has three alternatively-spliced mRNA transcripts: